Kurt-A21/Test-git-essentials/README.md

 # Test-git-essentials

-#About repo
+## About repo
-This repository is a test folder to see how git work.
+This is test repo used to practice git.
-The file must be changed.